quantmind/pulsar/sources/design.txt

 Design
 =====================

-Pulsar implements three layers of components for building a vast array of parallel and asynchronous applications.
-Each layer depends on the previous ones but it is independent on the layers above it.
-The three layers
+Pulsar implements two layers of components on top the python :mod:`asyncio` module, for building a vast array of parallel and asynchronous applications.:
-are:

-* :ref:`The asynchronous layer <async-layer>` forms the building blocks of asynchronous execution.
-The main classes here are the :class:`.Deferred` and the :class:`.EventLoop`.
-* :ref:`The actor layer <design-actor>` provides parallel execution in processes and threads and uses the :ref:`the asynchronous layer <async-layer>` as building block.
+* :ref:`The actor layer <design-actor>` provides parallel execution in processes and threads and uses the :mod:`asyncio` module as building block.
-* The last layer, built on top of the first two, is based on the higher level :class:`.Application` class.
+* The second layer, built on top of the first one, is based on the higher level :class:`.Application` class.

 .. _async-object: